gridcoin-community/Gridcoin-Site/Wiki/FAQ.md

 Try different projects and see whether your hardware can keep up a high magnitude.
 You can review your outcome magnitude in the wallet.

-Anyway, if you like a project you should support it, to keep the BOINC spirit up ;) I like the LHC and everything concerning CERN so I keep participating although it's not really worth it regarding GRC because they sometimes have an unstable WU feed.
+Anyway, if you like a project you should still support it, to keep the BOINC spirit up.

 Additionally, you might want to re-visit the projects you contribute to, you don't want to contribute CPU power to a project that allows GPUs its